-You agree to indemnify, defend and hold harmless TN Scientific, its officers, directors, employees, agents and third parties, for any losses, costs, liabilities and expenses (including reasonable attorney's fees) relating to or arising out of your use of or inability to use the Site or services, any user postings made by you, your violation of any terms of this Agreement or your violation of any rights of a third party, or your violation of any applicable laws, rules or regulations.
+You agree to indemnify, defend, and hold harmless TN Scientific, its officers, directors, employees, agents, and third parties for any losses, costs, liabilities, and expenses (including reasonable attorney's fees) relating to or arising out of your use of or inability to use the Site or services, your violation of any Terms on the Site, your violation of any rights of a third party, or your violation of any applicable laws, rules, or regulations.
 TN Scientific reserves the right, at its own cost, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, in which event you will fully cooperate with TN Scientific in asserting any available defenses.
+You further agree to provide prompt notification to TN Scientific if you reasonably believe that any issue of any kind may arise through the use of the Site or may otherwise involve TN Scientific.

-Arbitration
+Mediation

-In the event the parties are not able to resolve any dispute between them arising out of or concerning these Terms and Conditions, or any provisions hereof, whether in contract, tort, or otherwise at law or in equity for damages or any other relief, then such dispute shall be resolved only by final and binding arbitration pursuant to the Federal Arbitration Act, conducted by a single neutral arbitrator and administered by the American Arbitration Association, or a similar arbitration service selected by the parties, in a location mutually agreed upon by the parties.
-The arbitrator's award shall be final, and judgment may be entered upon it in any court having jurisdiction.
-In the event that any legal or equitable action, proceeding or arbitration arises out of or concerns these Terms and Conditions, the prevailing party shall be entitled to recover its costs and reasonable attorney's fees.
-The parties agree to arbitrate all disputes and claims in regards to these Terms and Conditions or any disputes arising as a result of these Terms and Conditions, whether directly or indirectly, including Tort claims that are a result of these Terms and Conditions.
-The parties agree that the Federal Arbitration Act governs the interpretation and enforcement of this provision.
-The entire dispute, including the scope and enforceability of this arbitration provision shall be determined by the Arbitrator.
-This arbitration provision shall survive the termination of these Terms and Conditions.
+By using the Site, you agree that any issues related to the Site or to TN Scientific in any way will first be subject to mediation solely in Knoxville, Tennessee.
+Any agreement reached between the parties during mediation will be memorialized in a written settlement agreement subject to the terms listed therein.
+In the event the parties are unable to reach an agreement in mediation then each party will have the ability to bring any legal claim or other cause of action solely in the state and federal courts of Knoxville, Tennessee.

 Class Action Waiver

-Any arbitration under these Terms and Conditions will take place on an individual basis; class arbitrations and class/representative/collective actions are not permitted.
-THE PARTIES AGREE THAT A PARTY MAY BRING CLAIMS AGAINST THE OTHER ONLY IN EACH'S INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PUTATIVE CLASS, COLLECTIVE AND/ OR REPRESENTATIVE PROCEEDING, SUCH AS IN THE FORM OF A PRIVATE ATTORNEY GENERAL ACTION AGAINST THE OTHER.
-Further, unless both you and TN Scientific agree otherwise, the arbitrator may not consolidate more than one person's claims, and may not otherwise preside over any form of a representative or class proceeding.
+Any mediation or legal suit of any kind arising under these Terms will take place on an individual basis; by using this Site you agree to waive any right which you may have in relation to class actions or being a member of a class for any legal action against TN Scientific and/or any of its owners, officers, members, directors, employees, or agents.

 Liability Disclaimer

-THE INFORMATION, SOFTWARE, PRODUCTS, AND SERVICES INCLUDED IN OR AVAILABLE THROUGH THE SITE MAY INCLUDE INACCURACIES OR TYPOGRAPHICAL ERRORS.
-CHANGES ARE PERIODICALLY ADDED TO THE INFORMATION HEREIN.
-TN SCIENTIFIC LLC AND/OR ITS SUPPLIERS MAY MAKE IMPROVEMENTS AND/OR CHANGES IN THE SITE AT ANY TIME.
+THE INFORMATION, SOFTWARE, PRODUCTS, MATERIALS, AND SERVICES INCLUDED IN OR AVAILABLE THROUGH THE SITE MAY INCLUDE INACCURACIES OR TYPOGRAPHICAL ERRORS.
+CHANGES ARE PERIODICALLY MADE TO THE INFORMATION HEREIN.
+TN SCIENTIFIC AND/OR ITS SUPPLIERS MAY MAKE IMPROVEMENTS AND/OR CHANGES IN THE SITE AT ANY TIME WITHOUT NOTICE.